Get

 Just like in humans, senior cats are much more likely to develop health issues, so supervision becomes much more careful at this stage.
 Some vets even recommend more regular check-ups for older cats, especially if they’re developing chronic issues.

 Most cats will also be weighed.
 This simple process helps your vet catch obesity before it becomes very serious.
 Sadly, many cats are obese in the United States today, and this problem directly causes a range of health issues.
 Therefore, keeping your cat at a healthy weight is vital.
-Your vet can help you determine if your cat’s current diet is working for them or not.
+A vet can help you determine if your cat’s current diet is working for them or not.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Some vets may perform fecal exams, especially if your cat spends time outside.
 This exam tests for internal parasites, which often don’t produce any signs of illness.
 However, if left unchecked, parasites can become more serious.
 Regular testing for parasites is recommended for outdoor cats, as the dirt and potential prey animals your cat is eating may cause an infection.